Right-Hander Is First Freshman To Garner Honors Since 2009

-Billy Godwin enters his eighth season as the head baseball coach at East Carolina University.
+Billy Godwin enters his ninth season as the head baseball coach at East Carolina University.
 After officially taking over the reigns of the Pirate ship on Oct.
-28, 2005, Godwin has guided the Pirates to a 253-162-1 (.609) seven-year record which includes wins over nationally-ranked Cal State Fullerton, Houston, Louisville, Michigan, North Carolina, N.C.
-State, Oklahoma State, Pepperdine, Rice, South Carolina, Southern Miss, Tulane, Virginia, UCF and UNC Wilmington.
+28, 2005, Godwin has guided the Pirates to a 284-188-1 (.602) eight-year record which includes wins over nationally-ranked Cal State Fullerton, Houston, Louisville, Michigan, North Carolina, NC State, Oklahoma State, Pepperdine, Rice, South Carolina, Southern Miss, Tulane, Virginia, UCF and UNC Wilmington.

 After a year hiatus from postseason play, Godwin guided the Pirates to their third NCAA Regional final in six seasons against overall No. 1 seed Virginia in the 2011 Charlottesville Regional.
 His club, which posted a 41-21 overall record and finished third in Conference USA with a 14-10 ledger, spent seven weeks in the national polls which culminated in a pair of top-30 final rankings (No. 25/ Baseball America and No. 29/ National Collegiate Baseball Writers Association).
 Godwin's 2011 squad sported the seventh-lowest ERA (2.67) in the nation behind a trio of all-conference hurlers including four-time first-team selection Seth Maness, who became the school's all-time wins (38) and strikeout (334) leader.
 Rounding out his stellar rotation were two-time All C-USA selections Kevin Brandt (second-team) and Brad Mincey (second-team), as well as third-round draft pick Mike Wright.

-Overall, 24 Pirates that played for Godwin over the last six years have been drafted by Major League Baseball organizations, including five top eight round selections in M. Wright (third in 2010), Bristow (fifth in 2008), Devin Harris (eighth in 2009), Roller (eighth in 2010) and Shane Mathews (eighth in 2007).
-Currently 11 of his players are playing professional baseball: Dustin Harrington (Chicago Cubs), Harris (San Francisco Giants), Chris Heston (San Francisco Giants), T.J.
-Hose (Independent), Maness (St. Louis Cardinals), Mincey (Florida Marlins), Dale Mollenhauer (Baltimore Orioles), Kyle Roller (N.Y.
-Yankees), Seth Simmons (Arizona Diamondbacks), Ryan Wood (Kansas City Royals) and M. Wright (Baltimore Orioles).
+Overall, 31 Pirates that played for Godwin over the last eight years have been drafted by Major League Baseball organizations, including six top eight round selections in M. Wright (third in 2010), Bristow (fifth in 2008), Jack Reinheimer (5th in 2013), Devin Harris (eighth in 2009), Roller (eighth in 2010) and Shane Mathews (eighth in 2007).
+Currently 16 of his players are playing professional baseball: Brandt (Tampa Bay Rays), Jharel Cotton (Los Angels Dodgers), Dustin Harrington (Chicago Cubs), Harris (San Francisco Giants), Chris Heston (San Francisco Giants), Maness (St. Louis Cardinals), McDonald (Houston Astros), Mincey (Florida Marlins), Reinheimer (Seattle Mariners), Roller (N.Y.
+Yankees), Seth Simmons (Arizona Diamondbacks), Corey Thompson (Chicago White Sox), Wooten (Oakland Athletics), M. Wright (Baltimore Orioles) and Zach Wright (Los Angles Angeles).

 Godwin's 2008 club, which garnered a No. 2 seed at the 2008 Conway Regional after posting a 42-21 record, was ranked as high as No. 21 in the national polls and produced one of the most productive offensive seasons in C-USA history (all games) leading the league in nine categories including average (.317), hits (702), RBI (464), runs (498), slugging percentage (.499) and on-base percentage (.408).
 For the second consecutive season the Pirates ranked first in home runs belting 89 to follow-up on its 2007 league leading 68.